tari-project/tari/RFC/src/RFC-0350_OptimisticRollups.md

 To determine if a fraud proof is valid, the base layer MUST:
 * Check that the challenge window for the checkpoint has not expired yet.
+* Check that the checkpoint was not already confirmed fraudulent via a previous fraud proof.
 * Check that the initial state in the proof corresponds to the previous checkpoint to the one being challenged.
-It needs to retrieve all the raw data provided in the fraud proof, calculate the hash and compare it to the one included in the previous checkpoint.
+It needs to retrieve all the raw view data provided in the fraud proof, calculate the hash and compare it to the one included in the previous checkpoint.
 * Check that the instructions in the proof corresponds to the ones in the challenged checkpoint.
-It needs to retrieve all the raw data with all instructions provided in the fraud proof, calculate the merkle tree root and compare it with the one in the challenged checkpoint.
+It needs to retrieve all the raw instruction data provided in the fraud proof, calculate the merkle tree root and compare it with the one in the challenged checkpoint.
-* Apply ALL the instructions to the initial state to calculate the final state, calculate the hash of that final state and compare it to the one being provided in the checkpoint, it must be different to the challenged checkpoint.
+* Apply ALL the instructions to the initial view to calculate the final view, calculate the hash of that final view and compare it to the one being provided in the checkpoint, it must be different to the challenged checkpoint.

+If all the previous checks are valid the fraud proof is considered valid, so the checkpoint is considered fraudulent:
+* The stake in the checkpoint is transferred to the challenger party.
+* The stake in the fraud proof is unlocked and can be spent.
+* All subsequent checkpoints that follow the invalidated one will be invalid as well.
+For the sake of reusability, they MUST be individually challenged.

-If all the previous checks are valid the fraud proof is considered valid, so the stake in the challenged checkpoint is transferred to the challenger party and the stake in the fraud proof can be spent.
-Otherwise, if any of the checks are not valid, the fraud proof is considered invalid and the stakes in the fraud proof are transferred to the checkpoint submitters.
+Otherwise, if any of the checks are invalid, the fraud proof is considered invalid, so the stakes in the fraud proof are transferred to the checkpoint submitters.

+### Checkpoint sequence forks

+There is a particular scenario that can happen if two (or more) competing subsets of the VNC disagree, and the particular quorum constraints of the contract allow them to publish competing checkpoints.
+From that point onwards, the sequence of checkpoints will fork into two (or more) separate paths forming a tree instead of a sequence.

+In this case, the honest subset of the VNC is heavily incentivized to challenge the other's checkpoints to obtain their stakes.
+The more an invalid branch of checkpoints is continued, the greater the rewards for challenging them are.
+The base layer will ultimately discard all the invalid checkpoints via validating fraud proofs.

 ### Open questions:
-* Currently, the base layer do not have the tools to reproduce the computations being done in the side-chains.
-It's needed a way to execute templates in the base layer.
+* Currently, the base layer does not have the tools to reproduce the computations being done in the side-chains.
+We need a way to execute templates in the base layer for validating fraud proofs.
 * How do we handle the dispute over the instructions themselves?
 Instructions could be signed by the user emitting them, so fake instructions can be checked, but there is the case of a challenger claiming that a checkpoint censored or eliminated one or more instructions.
-This last case is not possible to check with the current proposal.
+This last case is not possible to verify in the base layer with the current proposal.
-* Are all the raw data for the initial state and the instruction set in a fraud proof included on-chain or off-chain?
+* Are all the raw data for the initial state and the instructions in a fraud proof included on-chain or off-chain?
 If off-chain how, via URLs?
 * Do we implement a non-interactive fraud proof as proposed, or do we go for a more complicated (but more efficient) interactive way?
-* Is it convenient to implement a liquidity exit to allow to consider a checkpoint data as confirmed before the challenge window expired?
+* Is it convenient to implement a liquidity exit to allow to consider a checkpoint data as confirmed before the challenge window expires?
+* Regarding the checkpoint sequence fork scenario, could it be better if the base layer checks at every checkpoint that a sequence number increases by 1?
+This way a fork will never happen, and the honest party is forced to publish a fraud proof as soon as possible.
+The downside is that this means bloating the base layer with more checks at each checkpoint.